profburke/git101/06-push.md

 #### Try it Together

-To avoid stepping on each other's toes, let's create new branches named `branch-<lastname>-<firstname>.
+To avoid stepping on each other's toes, let's create new branches named `branch-&lt;lastname&gt;-&lt;firstname&gt;.

 Make sure you're in main.
-So, for example, I'll type
+So, for example, the commands I should type are

 ```
 git checkout main